codee-com/open-catalog/Checks/PWD007/README.md

 without protecting the concurrent memory access, a data race condition is introduced.
 In some cases, the concurrent memory access can not be protected and thus the loop can not be parallelized.

-### Actions

-Protect the recurrence or execute the code sequentially if that is not possible.

 ### Code example